When is RuPaul's Drag Race season 13 released on Netflix? Queens, changes and judges

 The trailer concluded with a title card, revealing that series 13 will air on December 31st in the US on VH1.

-Previously, VH1 confirmed that Drag Race would be returning in a statement from Mama Ru herself, saying: “Drag queens have been on the frontlines of many challenging times in our history.”
+Previously, VH1 confirmed that Drag Race would be returning in a statement from Mamma Ru herself, saying: “Drag queens have been on the frontlines of many challenging times in our history.”

 She added: “RuPaul’s Drag Race 13, All Stars 6, and new seasons of Untucked will offer more opportunities for our queens to rise to the occasion and spread the love.”